Overview of Zoloft (Sertraline) Tablet

 Can Zoloft worsen anxiety?

-More than 100 million people use SSRIs, such as Prozac and Zoloft, to treat depression, anxiety, and other disorders, but these medications have a common and unexplained side effect: they can make anxiety worse in the first few weeks of use.
+More than 100 million people use SSRIs, such as Prozac and Zoloft, to treat depression, anxiety, and other disorders.
+Still, these medications have a common and unexplained side effect: they can make anxiety worse in the first few weeks of use.

-There are three prescription strengths of Zoloft tablets: 25 mg, 50 mg, and 100 mg.
+Zoloft tablets have three prescription strengths: 25 mg, 50 mg, and 100 mg.
 The estimated daily dose of Zoloft is 200 mg (which can be taken as two 100 mg tablets).
 The most effective dosage of Zoloft, according to most reports, is 50 mg a day.

 Why is Zoloft bad for you?